FedericoMenegoz/UNITN-advance-programming/mid_term_1/PART_1.md

 # Part 1: multiple question choice on Rust semantic

-## A: will the following code compile?
+## A: Will the following code compile?
 Why?

 ```Rust
 fn main() {